erebe/personal-server/README.md

 ```

-# Automating build and push of our images with github actions <a name="build"></a>
+# Automating build and push of our images with GitHub actions <a name="build"></a>

-When I do a change, I want my custom images to be rebuild and push automatically on docker hub.
+When I do a change, I want my custom images to be rebuilt and push automatically on docker hub.
-To achieve it I rely on a 3rd party, [github actions](https://github.com/features/actions) !
+To achieve it I rely on a 3rd party, [GitHub actions](https://github.com/features/actions) !

 ```yaml
 #.github/workflows/docker-dovecot.yml